 I completely understand I suffered from severe sciatica after my 3rd labour.
 It was hard to walk and bending over my little newborn girl’s cot was absolute torture.

-I thought stretching and some yoga would fix it, but I continued to have shooting pain down my back and right leg for several months.
+I thought gentle stretching and some yoga would fix it, but I continued to have shooting pain down my back and right leg for several months.

 The only thing that I found helped was regular visits to my Physio plus improving my mobility using a medical grade fit ball and gentle resistance training.

 My personal experience with this condition has now made me focus on 3 things with all my pregnant and post natal clients to ensure pregnancy and post pregnancy aches and pains are reduced these include :

 Unstable hips are very common during pregnancy due to the hormone relaxin in your system – find out about how 1 in 5 women have on pelvic instability.

 Your hips become super mobile or lax, especially around your sacroiliac joints and lower back.
 Together with reduced strength in your glutes and core (as you are growing a bub) it is difficult for your hips to stabilize.
 Relaxin can also remain in your system up to 12 months post birth, especially if you are breastfeeding – yep this is why I suffered post birth aches and pains !

 To improve stability and to protect the hips and pelvis I often use a medical grade fitball for many exercises with my pregnant and post natal PT clients.
 The fitball provides support for your hips and lower back and gently activates your core.
 You will also find medical grade fit balls many birth suites in hospitals.

 Note – it is important, if you use a fit ball – that is is firm and that your hips are higher than your knees when seated on it.
 If you are want to purchase a quality / medical grade fitball that is the correct size for your height contact me.